welldonestudio/welldonestudio.github.io/docs/tutorials/near/index.md

 ---
-title: Near Counter Dapp
+title: NEAR Counter Dapp
 description: Building NEAR Counter dApp using WELLDONE Studio
 ---

-# Building a Near Counter dApp
+# Building a NEAR Counter dApp

 Below is a tutorial on building NEAR Counter dApp using WELLDONE Studio.